Sun Nov 10 2024

 ]

 You can specify lots of other properties if you would like to get more specific, but building items in the dashboard handles a lot of this for you.
 The above is the minimal implementation to get you started.
 It will work for that T-shirt if you set it up correctly in the Stripe dashboard.
-Building the front-end will likely change every two weeks anyways, so I leave that part up to you, dear reader.
+Building the front-end will likely change every two weeks anyways (at least it often feels that way).

 In this article, we implemented a Stripe Checkout session in an ASP.NET Core Minimal API project.
-We configured CORS, set up the Stripe API key, and created a Stripe Checkout session endpoint.
+We configured CORS, set up the Stripe API key, created a Stripe Checkout session endpoint, and end to end tested using a simple REST Client Test.
 This approach allows you to build a dynamic cart on the front end and pass the cart contents to the API for processing payments.
 I hope this helps you integrate Stripe Checkout in your ASP.NET Core Minimal API project.
 Happy coding! 🚀